-For the forward-looking period of 2024/25, the Company has formulated an Action Plan which contains the following elements:
+For the forward-looking period of 2025/26, the Company has formulated an Action Plan which contains the following elements:

-Due Diligence
+a) Due Diligence

-As part of our 2024-2025 Action Plan, we will engage with our stakeholders.
-A self-assessment questionnaire is being developed and implemented to address the risks of forced labour and child labour.
-Based on the response received and other factors like the nature of goods and services supplied, we will conduct periodic due diligence on existing or potential major suppliers to assess the risks of forced labour and child labour in our supply chains.
+As part of our 2025-2026 Action Plan, we will continue to engage with our stakeholders.
+Based on the response received from the self-assessment questionnaire and other factors like the nature of goods and services supplied, we will prepare a policy to conduct periodic due diligence on existing or potential major suppliers to assess the risks of forced labour and child labour in our supply chains.

-Risk Assessment
+b) Risk Assessment